qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 ## Create snapshot

 <aside role="status">If you work with a distributed deployment, you have to create snapshots for each node separately.
-A single snapshot will contain only the data coming from the node on which the snapshot was created.</aside>
+A single snapshot will contain only the data stored on the node on which the snapshot was created.</aside>

 To create a new snapshot for an existing collection: